 What to Pair with Hash Browns?

-- I love a good fruit salad with a breakfast casserole or served at brunch.
+- I love a good fruit salad with a breakfast casserole recipe or served at brunch.
 A little bit of sweet with a lot of healthy really makes me feel like I’ve got a well-rounded breakfast to start my day.
 Try a fruit salad or a fruit dip with this casserole.